 Every WiFi thermostat comes with the same basic functionality – it can change the temperature and make adjustments to consume fewer resources and save you money.
 But the real fun of a WiFi thermostat is in the bonus features, the innovations that turn these devices from a “nice to have” to a “must have.”
 Here are the features we like the best.

-Digital assistant compatibility and voice control: It’s nice to be able to control a WiFi thermostat with your smartphone, but it feels downright futuristic to change the temperature with a voice command.
-Most WiFi thermostats support Amazon’s Echo service and Google Home, so if you’re already close with your digital assistant, you’ll love it even more when it can maintain a perfect temperature.
+It’s nice to be able to control a WiFi thermostat with your smartphone, but it feels downright futuristic to change the temperature with a voice command.
+Most WiFi thermostats support Amazon’s Echo service and Google Home, so if you already use your digital assistant to control other smart devices, you’ll love it even more when it can maintain a perfect temperature.

 Not all homes are good at maintaining a single, consistent temperature.
 In fact, some homes have one or two rooms that run a little cooler or hotter than the rest, which can present a challenge for thermostats because most only have only one temperature sensor located directly on the unit itself.